Rosenkrands/sar-path-planning/README.md

 from sar_moe8.map import MapGenerator, Map from sar_moe8.solution import Greedy, HillClimbing, GRASP
 ```
 Having done this we can now generate a map instance to work on in this demonstration, we choose to generate a quadratic map of size 20.
-This generated map have methods to plot both the heatmap as well as a network representation.
+This generated map object has methods to plot both the heatmap as well as a network representation.
 Lastly it has a method to save it in the map directory.
 ```python
 map_inst = MapGenerator(map_dim=(20,20))
 map_inst.plot()